DanielPopoola/mini-vLLM/README.md

 The KV Cache batching algorithm is quite challenging because of the way the model expects its inputs.
 We need to turn the format from `request` -> #`layer ` -> `(key, value)` to `layer` -> `batch` -> `(key, value)`

-[YOUR WORDS: Explain in your own words why this is challenging]

 ```python
 def batch_decode(requests):
     # 1. Find longest sequence